connell-class/revassessv2/README.md

 **Description/Setup:**
   - User class diagram: [here](https://revature-note-assets.s3.amazonaws.com/quizzard-class-diagram-tier-1.png)
-  - Push code to personal branch on repo provided by trainer.
-Notify trainer via Slack to proceed to Tier 2
+  - Push code to the branch on repo to be notified by email provided on master branch.

 **Problem Set:**
   - Create a method that checks if two strings are equal and return the boolean result.